Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 - **Test User Accounts:**

     To effectively test the application, you need to create two test user accounts: one for the Patient persona and another for the Provider persona.
-You can choose to create these user accounts in your choosen Identity Provider
+You can choose to create these user accounts in your chosen Identity Provider

     -   **For Microsoft Entra ID:**
         - Create two new test user accounts: one for the Patient persona and one for the Provider persona.
 Refer the [link](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-create-delete-users#create-a-new-user) for steps.